Aleaume/UdacityML_P3/starter_file/README.md

 A Screenast can be found here: https://youtu.be/cXrj7JMoKlo

-## Standout Suggestions
+## Standout Suggestions To be implemented for improvement

--Convert Model to ONNX format and export
+- Convert Model to ONNX format and export.
+So far unsuccessful with a few try-outs.
+I couldn't find relevant documentation where converting AutoML model to ONNX was clearly detailed.
+Udacity course does mention coreml, not sure yet how relevant ?

--Fine tune json requests when testing deployments (at the moment unsucessful)
+- Fine tune json requests when testing deployments (at the moment unsucessful).
+One idea to look at is the auto-generated entry scripts when registering the best run as a model.

--Automate upload of entry scripts + train script via az copy or else

--Retrieve userfolder in Azure instance directly from the notebook
+- Automate upload of entry scripts + train script via az copy or else.
+Due to the development context I used for this project, I couldnt manage this time to have every single steps of the project to be processed from within the notebooks.
+One of the step where this is visible is when making use of the entry scripts & the train.py script.
+Here at the moment I do upload those files manually.

+- Retrieve userfolder in Azure instance directly from the notebook.
+Not sure if this possible, user folder name is linked to udacity lab session name. a scrapper of the page or log of authentication at the loading of the workspace followed by a parsing function to get the odl_user_**XXXXX** id.

 ### On the Model itself:

-A lot improvement has to be done on that model to be successful.
+- A lot of improvement has to be done on that model to be successful.
 Accuracy is poor.
 For instead I believe a better & larger volume of data would help.
+The current dataset is composed of only 646 entires with a low range of both points (very relevant for the accuracy) and small interval of time period (2010-2015).

 For the purpose of this course I could have definitely taken an "easier" dataset and achieve better results, such as the typical "heart attack" datasets.

-Also, on the Hyperdrive part I think I could have tested maybe more parameters.
+- Also, on the Hyperdrive part I think I could have tested maybe more parameters.
+The current parameters could first be tested with different selection method such as normal / quniform / qloguniform